 Following an expedited career track at UBS, I joined Natixis Investment Managers to start up their Asia Pacific Risk and Control functions covering Australia, China, Hong Kong, Japan, Singapore, South Korea and Taiwan.
 Reporting directly to the Board of Directors of each entity, I was responsible for alerting emerging risk issues and assuring control effectiveness.

 My last stop was with AIA.
 As lead for investment governance within the group office, I developed a common system infrastructure and continuously improved the 600-page management standard, collaborated with Chief Investment Officers, Portfolio Managers and Traders in 18 Asia Pacific markets.

 My husband started providing cross-border fertility treatments for Chinese couples in 2015.
 I discovered there was no firm focused on helping the affluent.
-In May of 2022, we re-branded and re-launched the company in Beverly Hills including an exquisite new website, and positioning me as the CEO & Founder.
+In May of 2022, we re-branded and re-launched the company in Beverly Hills including an exquisite luxury fertility and surrogacy website, and positioning me as the CEO & Founder.

 I bring investment governance expertise to the cross-border fertility space.
 This is the management framework within which decisions are made, accountability and responsibility are determined.
 “Fertility Governance”, developed by me, protects parents’ rights, interests and privacy, and ensures that IMA ART senior management are personally involved, readily accessible, and totally responsive.

 Sadly, on a personal and intimate level, I also suffered two traumatic miscarriages.
 Deciding to turn adversity into strength and courage, today I channel those deep emotions into helping others through their IVF and surrogacy journeys.

 Why did you choose with your husband to establish IMA ART in California?

 Selecting Southern California as our HQ was an easy and strategically sound decision.